oap-project/gazelle_plugin/docs/OAP-User-Guide.md

 ## Prerequisites
 Before getting started with OAP on Spark, you should have set up a working Hadoop cluster with YARN and Spark.
 Running Spark on YARN requires a binary distribution of Spark which is built with YARN support.
-If you don't want to build Spark by yourself, we have a pre-built Spark-2.3.2, you can download [Spark-2.3.2](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.1-spark-2.3.2/spark-2.3.2-bin-hadoop2.7-patched-v2.tgz) and setup Spark on your working node.
+If you don't want to build Spark by yourself, we have a pre-built Spark-2.4.4, you can download [Spark-2.4.4](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.1-spark-2.4.4/spark-2.4.4-bin-hadoop2.7-patched.tgz) and setup Spark on your working node.
 ## Getting Started with OAP
 ### Building OAP
-We have a pre-built OAP, you can download [OAP-0.6.1 for Spark 2.3.2 jar](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.1-spark-2.3.2/oap-0.6.1-with-spark-2.3.2.jar) to your working node and put the OAP jar to your working directory such as `/home/oap/jars/`.
-If you would like to build OAP from source code, please refer to [Developer Guide](./OAP-Developer-Guide.md) for the detailed steps.
+We have a pre-built OAP, you can download [OAP-0.6.1 for Spark 2.4.4 jar](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.1-spark-2.4.4/oap-0.6.1-with-spark-2.4.4.jar) to your working node and put the OAP jar to your working directory such as `/home/oap/jars/`.
+If you’d like to build OAP from source code, please refer to [Developer Guide](Developer-Guide.md) for the detailed steps.
 ### Spark Configurations for OAP
 Users usually test and run Spark SQL or scala scripts in Spark Shell which launches Spark applications on YRAN with ***client*** mode.
 In this section, we will start with Spark Shell then introduce other use scenarios.